tuokri/uscript-msgbuf/README.md

     - Increased complexity for little gain?
 How would this work with static message coding in UnrealScript?
 Requires keeping track of set and unset fields, making indexing impossible at template generation time?

+- If the generator executable is changed and compiled, all templates should be invalidated.
+Is there a smart way to do this with CMake?